- Arriving mid-2023 on Disney Plus

 Meanwhile, Di Martino is unsure what's in store for Sylvie, telling Elle magazine (opens in new tab): "I don’t know anything about season 2.
 I don’t know how far it’s going to be removed from what happened at the end of series 1.
 I don’t know if she will have changed again by the time we see her again.
 I don’t know where she’ll be, what headspace she’ll be in.
 I assume she’ll fundamentally still be the same character, but the multiverse makes even [that] a little bit complicated."

 Finally, could Mobius' wish about owning a jet-ski come true in Loki season 2?
 A leaked image, which was posted on Reddit (opens in new tab), shows filming taking place at an undisclosed location adorned with jet-ski advertising.
 Here's hoping Mobius gets to 'jet' off into the sunset this time.
 You know, if season 2 is the second and final installment in Loki's solo adventures.

 Loki season 2 trailer

-Loki season 2: how will it impact future Marvel movies and TV shows?
+Loki season 2: how will it impact the MCU?

-What If...?, Marvel's animated anthology series, is also loosely connected to Loki's first season, based on the fact that it explores alternate versions of MCU characters and the dimensions they inhabit.
+Regardless of whether season 3 is in the offing, the impact of Loki and Sylvie's actions is already being felt.
+Spider-Man: No Way Home was affected by multiversal events, while Doctor Strange 2 examined it in greater detail.
+The first season of What If...?, Marvel's animated anthology TV series, was also loosely connected to Loki's first season, based on the fact that it explores alternate versions of MCU characters and the dimensions they inhabit.